 9. Data handling and regulatory compliance

 Cloud-first companies rely heavily on data.
 It’s important to understand what happens to data if your organization chooses to sever ties with a SaaS provider.
 No organization wants to be roped into a SaaS agreement that isn’t advantageous simply for fear of losing critical data.
+For this final item on the agreement checklist, it’s important to have SaaS governance in place.

 With the GDPR, SOC II, CCPA, and other data protection regulations, many organizations are obligated to comply with governing directives.
 If you operate in an industry or location that requires compliance, it’s your responsibility to ensure any vendors are also compliant.
 Make sure SaaS agreements outline relevant information to help verify compliance status.